McLaren has announced that Stoffel Vandoorne will continue to race for the team in 2018, ‘as planned’.

-The length of the deal was not outlined, although McLaren reiterated that the plan is for the Belgian to be part of the team for a “number of years”.
+The length of the deal was not outlined, although McLaren have said the plan is for the Belgian to be part of the team for a “number of years”.

 “When we announced at the end of 2016 that Stoffel would be a McLaren Honda race driver for 2017, we indicated that our plan was that he’d race for us for a number of years.
 That plan hasn’t changed, and I’m very happy therefore to be able to confirm that he’ll continue to race for us next season,” explained McLaren Honda racing director, Eric Boullier.

 “Like all rookies, he’s had to learn a lot in the first half of his first Formula 1 season, but we have great confidence in him, and he’s getting better and better all the time.

 “His team-mate is a tough opponent – that’s an understatement in fact, because he’s arguably the best driver in the sport today – but Stoffel’s robust talent and fierce ambition make us sure that he’ll achieve great successes with us in the future.”